 - Cavity wall has a U-value of 1.6 W/m²

 - Solid brick wall has a U-value of 2.0 W/m²

-Most people try and make their extensions, conservatories or orangeries more thermally efficient, and there are several very good reasons for making this a high priority when you are looking at replacing your roof, or when you are considering adding any kind of extension to your home.
+Most people try and make their extensions, conservatories or orangeries more thermally efficient, and there are several very good reasons for making this a high priority when you are looking at replacing your roof, or when you are considering adding an extension to your home.

-There are a wide range of options available for people who are looking to increase the thermal efficiency of their extensions, conservatories or orangeries.
-Ultraframe have a collection of high performance roofs, including the Classic Roof, the tiled conservatory Ultraroof380, and the hybrid Livinroof, all extremely thermally efficient replacement roofs.
+There is a wide range of options available for people who are looking to increase the thermal efficiency of their extensions, conservatories or orangeries.
+Ultraframe has a collection of high-performance roofs, including the Classic Roof, the tiled conservatory Ultraroof, and the hybrid Livinroof, all extremely thermally efficient replacement roofs.

 Thermally efficient roofs are highly recommended by architects and builders when designing new properties due to reduced energy bills for customers.
 Along with this clear advantage, thermally efficient roofs are usually designed to be more durable than traditional roofs, which will mean that you do not need to replace your roof again for a longer space of time.

 Ultraframe products are a great place to look when you’re thinking about getting a new extension, conservatory or orangery, regardless of what alterations you happen to be making.
 If you are looking to have a mixture of solid roof and glass panels to allow for a greater amount of natural light to enter a room, then the options from Ultraframe are likely to be ideal for you.

 Replacement Conservatory Roofs